Have a plan in place

 Ask for help if you need it

-During the high stress period of a drought it is more important than ever to look after people on-farm.
-This includes the farm owners and managers as well their farm team.
-It can be a real help to talk to others and find out how they are dealing with the situation, such as neighbours, consultants or your local discussion group.
+During the high-stress period of a drought, it is more important than ever to look after people on-farm.
+This includes farm owners and managers as well as the farm team.
+It can be helpful to talk to others and find out how they are dealing with the situation, such as neighbours and consultants.

 It is important to maintain staff morale: